 In addition, this department performs all duties and tasks related to the regulation in the field of investment funds and mutual pension funds, namely participation in the drafting laws, preparation of bylaws, and the formulation and preparation of the ATVP’s opinions in the field of investment and mutual pension funds.

-Legal and General Affairs Department
+Financial and General Affairs Department

 International Cooperation Department

 It performs its tasks and duties relating to the co-operation with the supervisory institutions in the European Union in the scope of its full membership in ESMA (European Securities and Markets Authority).
 It is the central contact point of communication between the Agency and ESMA and co-ordinates the Agency’s participation in individual expert workgroups set up within ESMA.
 It also co-operates with the supervision institutions in other countries, especially in the framework of the IOSCO (International Organization of Securities Commissions), with the EU bodies and institutions, other international institutions, such as the World Bank and the International Monetary Fund, OECD and others.
 The Department also performs all other tasks and duties related to the Agency’s international co-operation.